 All Bank-financed projects are required to have a GM.
 To properly address SEA or SH risks, the GM needs to be in place prior to contractors mobilizing.
-While many projects have traditionally only considered GM in the context of resettlement, the Bank's ESMS requires that borrower have a grievance mechanism that will be "proportionate to the potential risks and impacts of the project".
 This is meant to apply to all aspects of the project.
-Any parallel GMs operated by contractors and consultants should include processes to refer complaints to the project GM so as to ensure that an accurate understanding of the project's complaints is always available.
+Any parallel GMs operated by contractors and consultants should include processes to refer complaints to the project GM to ensure that an accurate understanding of the project's complaints is always available.